mpa139/allanlab/_pages/home.md

  **We are looking for passionate new PhD students, Postdocs, and Master's students [(more info)]({{ site.url }}{{ site.baseurl }}/vacancies)!**

-<p style="background-color: light-green;">The laboratory is currently in the process of moving to the [University of Cambridge](https://www.cam.ac.uk) [Department of Pathology](https://www.path.cam.ac.uk/) from the [Babraham Institute](https://www.babraham.ac.uk/our-research/lymphocyte/rahul-roychoudhuri), enabling a focus on disease processes and better access to University of Cambridge research facilities and clinical samples.</p>
+<p style="background-color: #7FFFD4;">The laboratory is currently in the process of moving to the [University of Cambridge](https://www.cam.ac.uk) [Department of Pathology](https://www.path.cam.ac.uk/) from the [Babraham Institute](https://www.babraham.ac.uk/our-research/lymphocyte/rahul-roychoudhuri), enabling a focus on disease processes and better access to University of Cambridge research facilities and clinical samples.</p>

 ### Publication highlights
 (For a full list see [Publications](publications))